thebtf/google-docs-mcp/README.md

 - Correct content retrieval and manipulation per tab
 - Full backward compatibility with single-tab and legacy documents

+## Known Limitations

+While this MCP server provides comprehensive Google Docs and Drive functionality, there are some limitations imposed by the Google APIs themselves:

+### Comment Anchoring

+**Programmatically Created Comments Are Not Anchored**: Comments created via the `addComment` tool appear in the "All Comments" list but are not visibly anchored to specific text in the Google Docs UI.
+They will show "original content deleted" instead of highlighting the intended text range.
+This is a limitation of the Google Drive API v3 when working with Google Docs files.

+- **Workaround**: Comments created manually in the Google Docs UI are properly anchored
+- **Other Operations**: Reply, delete, and list operations work correctly on all comments regardless of how they were created

+### Comment Resolution

+**Resolved Status May Not Persist**: The `resolveComment` tool attempts to mark comments as resolved, but the Drive API v3 does not fully support this operation for Google Docs files.
+The resolved status may not persist or be visible in the Google Docs UI.

+- **Workaround**: Resolve comments manually in the Google Docs web interface

+### Converted Documents

+**Limited Support for Converted Documents**: Some Google Docs that were converted from other formats (especially Microsoft Word documents) may not support all Docs API operations.
+You may encounter errors like "This operation is not supported for this document" when trying to read or modify these files.

 ## Troubleshooting

 - **Claude shows "Failed" or "Could not attach":**